JasonFrumkinCodes/Drupal-Developer-Resume-Builder/developer_resume/README.md

 - gathers data and formats them prior to the render layer for the work history node display

 HOOK_PREPROCESS_HTML (hook_preprocess_HOOK)
-- Removes the secondary block region from the page array prior to render
+- Removes the secondary block region (right sidebar) from the page array prior to render